ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

 1. Given each requirements sentence in this ground-truth corpus, generate all sub-formulas $G$ of the ground-truth formula and all sub-formulas $A$ of the formula generated by ARSENAL.

-2. For each sub-formula in $A$, find the best-matching sub-formulas in $G$ using a relaxed version of {\it Max-weighted matching in bipartite graphs}.
-The match score between formulas is calculated using Typed Levenshtein distance (a typed variant of the standard Levenshtein edit distance that we designed), suitably modified for formulas to consider distances between logical symbols, variables and string tokens differentially.
+2. For each sub-formula in $A$, find the best-matching sub-formulas in $G$ using a relaxed version of {\it max-weighted matching in bipartite graphs} -- the match score between formulas is calculated using Typed Levenshtein distance, a variant of the standard Levenshtein edit distance, which we designed (details below).